Best Single Coil Sized Humbuckers to Add a Punch to Your Sound

 The Final Word

 Changing your pickup from a single coil to a single coil sized humbucker can be a great way to add a new dimension to your sound without breaking the bank on unnecessary modifications or a new guitar.
-Choose any pickup from this list and you won’t be disappointed.
+Even if you're coming from a P90 pickup, you're unlikely to be disappointed, especially if you choose a SC-sized humbucking pickup from this list.

 Keep in mind, however, that every humbucker will give up some attack and crispiness of a single coil to reduce noise.
 If you’re a fan of the snappy tone of single coils, go for humbuckers that aren’t too muddy and dark in the low end.